-(a) When an employee is promoted, including due to job reclassification, the employee's salary will be increased to the step in the new job group that is one step lower, per group being promoted, than their step in their current group, or the minimum_of the new group whichever is higher.
+(a) When an employee is promoted, including due to job reclassification, the employee's salary will be increased to the step in the new job group that is one step lower, per group being promoted, than their step in their current group, or the minimum of the new group whichever is higher.
 If an employee is off-step their salary will be increased to the step in the new group that is at least 5% higher than their current rate, of the minimum of the new group whichever is higher; or where the resultant salary would be higher than the maximum of the new group, they shall receive such maximum.

-- (b) When an employee is promoted from one floor-rated job to another floor-rated job the employee will receive an increase on his/her base rate in accordance with (a) above.
-Further, where the old floor rate is lower than the new floor rate the employee will receive the new floor rate; but where the old floor rate is higher than the new floor rate the employee will be red-circled at the old floor rate. - (c) When an employee is promoted from a floor-rated job to a non-floor-rated job the employee will receive an increase on his/her base rate in accordance with (a) above.
-Further, where the old floor rate is higher than the new base rate the employee will be red-circled at the floor rate. - (d) When an employee is promoted from a position he/she has taken under the provisions of Article 7.07 (a) and (b), the following salary policy will apply: - 1.
-If the employee has been on the lower grouped job more than one year the employee shall be promoted in accordance with 7.04 (a) above. - 2.
-If the employee has been on the lower group job less than one year and is promoted to the same group he/she held prior to demotion, the employee will receive the salary he/she would have achieved had the employee remained on that higher job group level. - 3.
-If the employee is promoted to a job group higher than that he/she held prior to his/her demotion, the employee's salary will be determined by applying firstly the provisions of 7.04 (d)2 and then the provisions of 7.04 (a).
+- (b) When an employee is promoted from one floor-rated job to another floor-rated job the employee will receive an increase on their base rate in accordance with (a) above.
+Further, where the old floor rate is lower than the new floor rate the employee will receive the new floor rate; but where the old floor rate is higher than the new floor rate the employee will be red-circled at the old floor rate. - (c) When an employee is promoted from a floor-rated job to a nonfloor-rated job the employee will receive an increase on their base rate in accordance with (a) above.
+Further, where the old floor rate is higher than the new base rate the employee will be redcircled at the floor rate. - (d) When an employee is promoted from a position they have taken under the provisions of Article 7.07 (a) and (b), the following salary policy will apply: - 1.
+If the employee has been on the lower grouped job more than one year the employee shall be promoted in accordance with 7.04(a) above. - 2.
+If the employee has been on the lower group job less than one year and is promoted to the same group they have held prior to demotion, the employee will receive the salary they would have achieved had the employee remained on that higher job group level. - 3.
+If the employee is promoted to a job group higher than that they held prior to their demotion, the employee's salary will be determined by applying firstly the provisions of 7.04 (d)2 and then the provisions of 7.04 (a).